lorig135/docsstyleguide/GeneralMinimalGuidelines.md

 * Use active voice wherever possible.
 Active voice drives succinct writing and is easier to translate.
 Examples:
-    * Passive voice: The setup screen is displayed.
+    * Passive voice: The startup.sh script enables you to specify the following elements of a running instance.
-    * Active voice: The setup screen displays.
+    * Active voice: The startup.sh script lets you specify the following elements of a running instance.

 * Sometimes passive voice is unavoidable.
 Example: The screen is hidden.